nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 another business from scratch, I would be thinking about distribution above all else.
 No matter how fantastic you think your idea is, or how great your product may be, it's all moot if you can't work out how to distribute it.

-In our case, we had such a hard time just getting conversations going—even the discovery calls with engineers were hard to secure—that I began thinking about other ways we might be able to go about distribution, given that direct sales wasn't looking too promising.
+In our case, we had such a hard time just getting conversations going, even the discovery calls with engineers were hard to secure, that I began thinking about other ways we might be able to go about distribution given that direct sales wasn't looking too promising.
 In hindsight, this thinking came too late; working out how we were going to handle distribution should have been one of the top priorities from day one.

 Working through the options I was able to think up, I first set up calls with some of the big CAE vendors, trying to explore whether integration and partnership might be a viable route.
-These guys were good: responsive, understood the concept, and were willing to engage—but they wanted us to be serving their existing customers before they'd really consider anything.
+These guys were good: responsive, understood the concept, and were willing to engage, but they wanted us to be serving their existing customers before they'd really consider anything.
 This was a bit of a Catch-22, as we were hoping to piggyback their distribution in order to get in front of their customers, but they weren't willing to support that until we already had some customers in common.
 I tried to get in touch with the big CAD and PLM vendors too, but was unable to get a response from any of them.